jedi-academy/learn-4711/data/tutorials/ci-todo04.md

 #Job 4 - Maintenance List

-We have some ordered & excerpted lists of the todo items already, but they're not quite appropriate for maintenance (we want task id sequence), and we want to use view fragments for each item, for flexibility.
+We have some ordered & excerpted lists of the todo items already, but they're not quite appropriate for maintenance (we want task id sequence, and to show all tasks).
+We also want to use view fragments for each task, for flexibility coming up.

-Lab 5 left us with a `Mtce` controller, with placeholder content.
+Lab 5 looked like it left us with a "Maintenance" controller, but it was really just linking to the home page.

-Let's fix that :)
+Let's fix that, and get ready for maintenance!

 ##4.1 Basic item list